 Here’s a simple breakdown of the water hardness scale:

-Hard water can have numerous unwanted qualities.
+Hard, untreated water can have numerous unwanted qualities.
 Yours might taste chalky, make your laundry stiff, ruin your coffee, or even take a toll on your plumbing.
 Luckily, a water softener can help improve your water quality and contribute to lower hard water minerals.

 How does a water softener work?
-Through the process of ion exchange, water softeners emit the mineral ions in hard water, softening the water before it ever flows from your faucet33.
+Through the process of ion exchange, water softeners emit the mineral ions in hard water, softening the water before it ever flows from your faucet3.

 As a result, the unwanted minerals are removed.